-Scotobiology, "the biology of darkness" is a new album featuring alto saxophonist Curtis Macdonald, bassist Christopher Tordini and drummer Craig Weinrib in a spacious, intimate light.
+Scotobiology, "the science of darkness" is a new album featuring alto saxophonist Curtis Macdonald, bassist Christopher Tordini and drummer Craig Weinrib in a spacious, intimate light.

 During the creative process, Macdonald came across visual artist Tracy Maurice's photographs of exotic mushrooms from her personal collection.
 Inspired by the powerful regeneration capabilities of Fungi, and their inherent visual beauty, Macdonald meditated on the this raw and humble life form that can transform the most polluted things into fresh new fertile ground.
 This album, Scotobiology, is the response to contemplating this type of transformation.

 Macdonald feels comforted by natural decomposition and regeneration.
 "Fungi are a massive neural network with a deeply complex, interconnected communication system.
 Some mycologists even say that mushrooms are the very organisms that can save our planet, as they can be bred to break down plastics, clean up oil spills and neutralize radioactive waste.
 I love this idea and take a great deal of comfort in it.
 It's something that was in the front of my mind when I chose to produce this recording." he says.